How to hold horse reins

 5. Rubber Reins: Rubber reins are commonly used in English riding disciplines and are made of rubber material.
 The rubber provides a secure grip, even in wet conditions.
 Rubber reins are often thicker than other types of reins and can have stops or grips for added control and stability.

-See also How to make pink custard
+See also How to clean vicks humidifier

 When choosing reins, it’s important to consider your riding style and the horse’s needs.
 Experimenting with different types of reins can help you find the best fit for you and your horse.